Arronk/My-Coding-Journey/log.md

 splice one however as I just couldn't get my head around the syntax and I was pretty tired at that stage.
 The previous challenge converting a string so that all first letters of each word is capital took me a while as well but I managed to get there in the end once I could figure out how to isolate the first character with charAt

+## Day 93: 10.07.2018

+### Progress: Finished the last 3 basic Algo challenges tonight....small win

+Had fun finishing off the basic algo challenges tonight.
+I think my ability to solve these problems will improve as my understanding and memory of the JS methods improves.
+It was surpised to see one of my solutions was quite different to any of the provided solutions for one of the question using regex.
+I needed a bit of assistance to implement my regex exactly how I wanted but I got there in the end.